 We consider a static deployment of wireless nodes organized in a cluster-tree topology.
-The hierarchy of the cluster-tree topology is defined by the parent-child relationships forming a directed tree, called in-tree [5], in the sense that each solid arrow in Fig. 1 leaves the child node and enters the parent node.
+The hierarchy of the cluster-tree topology is defined by the parent-child relationships forming a directed tree, called in-tree [18], in the sense that each solid arrow in Fig. 1 leaves the child node and enters the parent node.
 Note that the in-tree has the following property: one node, called root, has no parent and any other node has exactly one parent.

 The routers and end-nodes are two types of wireless nodes in cluster-tree WSNs.
-The nodes that can participate in multi-hop routing are referred to as routers (R_i) .
-The nodes that do not allow association of other nodes and do not participate in routing are referred to as end-nodes (N_i) .
+The nodes that can participate in multi-hop routing are referred to as routers $(R_i)$ .
+The nodes that do not allow association of other nodes and do not participate in routing are referred to as endnodes $(N_i)$ .
 In the cluster-tree topology, the nodes are organized in logical groups, called clusters.
-Each router forms a cluster and is referred to as its cluster-head (e.g. router R_5 is the cluster-head of cluster 5).
-All of its child nodes (e.g. end-node N{23} and routers R{10} and R{11} are child nodes of router R_5) are associated to the cluster, and the cluster-head handles all their transmissions.
+Each router forms a cluster and is referred to as its cluster-head (e.g. router $R_5$ is the cluster-head of cluster 5).
+All of its child nodes (e.g. end-node $N{23}$ and routers $R{10}$ and $R{11}$ are child nodes of router $R_5$ ) are associated to the cluster, and the cluster-head handles all their transmissions.

-In cluster-tree topology, the multi-hop communication is deterministic because each node only interacts with its pre-defined parent router and child nodes.
-Messages are forwarded from cluster to cluster until reaching a sink.
+In the cluster-tree topology, the multi-hop communication is deterministic because each node only interacts with its pre-defined parent router and child nodes.
+Messages are forwarded from cluster to cluster until reaching the sink.
 The time behavior of each cluster is periodic and the period of each cluster is divided into two portions.
-Active portion, when the cluster-head enables the data transmissions inside its cluster, and subsequent inactive portion.
+Active portion, during which the cluster-head enables the data transmissions inside its cluster, and subsequent inactive portion.
 Each router (except the root) belongs to two clusters, once as a child node and once as a cluster-head.
-For example in Fig. 1, router R_5 acts as a cluster-head in cluster 5 and as a child node in cluster 2.
-Thus, each router must be awake whenever one of these two clusters is active, otherwise it may enter a low power mode to save energy.
+For example in Fig. 1, router $R_5$ acts as a cluster-head in cluster 5 and as a child node in cluster 2.
+Therefore, each router must be awake whenever one of these two clusters is active, otherwise it may enter the low power mode to save energy.

-The traffic is organized in the multi-source mono-sink flows (see user-defined parameters of the flows from the simulation scenario summarized in Table 1), which must be known in network design time.
-Each flow has one or more sources and exactly one sink.
-In this paper, we assume that both routers and end-nodes can have sensing or/and actuating capabilities, hence, they can be sources or/and sinks of flows.
-A node regularly measures a sensed value (e.g. temperature, pressure) with the required period, called the req_period, and reports the acquired sensory data of a given size, called the sample_size, to a sink.
-Note that req_period defines the minimal interarrival time between two consecutive measurements, and a particular inter-arrival time has to be equal to or greater than req_period.
+The traffic is organized in the multi-source mono-sink data flows (see user-defined parameters of the flows from the simulation scenario summarized in Table 1), which must be known in network design time.
+Each data flow has one or more sources and exactly one sink.
+In this paper, we assume that both routers and end-nodes can have sensing or/and actuating capabilities, therefore, they can be sources or/and sinks of data flows.
+A node regularly measures a sensed value (e.g. temperature, pressure, humidity) with the required period, called the req\period, and reports the acquired sensory data of a given size, called the sample\size, to a sink.
+Note that req\period defines the minimal inter-arrival time between two consecutive measurements, and a particular inter-arrival time has to be equal to or greater than req\period.

-End-to-end (e2e) delay d{ij} , given as a time between the instant when a source i sends the message and the instant when the sink j receives this message, is bounded by $e2e_deadline{ij}$ such that $d{ij} \leq e2e_deadline{ij}$.
+End-to-end (e2e) delay $d{ij}$ , given as a time between the instant when a source i sends the message and the instant when the sink j receives this message, is bounded by $e2e\deadline{ij}$ such that $d{ij} \le e2e\deadline{ij}$ .
 Note that this parameter is set for each source of a particular data flow, and all of them must be met.